Dunnatello/TropicalTacToe/README.md

 <i>(Additionally, I am not planning on monetizing this project, so incurring server costs would not be very wise!)</I>

 I will be interested in learning more about Unity Relay in the future, but hopefully with a more relevant project that can take advantage of the service fully.

+### Customizable Bots
+Another idea that I could implement in the future is customizable bot profiles.
+Currently, there are 5 bot profiles, but I could add additional user interface sliders to allow players to customize the bot traits directly.

+### Additional Game Modes
+I could also introduce new game modes such as larger tic tac toe boards and powerup skills.
+However, this would require developing a system to dynamically generate tic tac toe boards.

 ## Conclusion
 Developing *Tropical Tac Toe* has taught me a few new skills and allowed me to design, develop, and complete a project in a short time frame.